Home/Key Procedures/Ovarian Cystectomy

 How is ovarian cystectomy performed?

-Ovarian cystectomy can be done by two ways:
+Ovarian cystectomy can be done in two ways:

 • Open surgery